space-logistics-org/spacenet-java/README.md

 ## Installation

-SpaceNet does not require installation to run.
+SpaceNet requires a Java Runtime Environment (JRE) to run.
 The easiest way to get started is to download one of the binary releases which packages the executable Java Archive (JAR) file.
+Simply double-click on the JAR to launch SpaceNet.

-Alternatively, building your own version of SpaceNet requires Maven to manage dependent libraries.
-SpaceNet requires a Java Runtime Environment (JRE) to run and a Java Development Kit (JDK) to build/compile.
+Alternatively, building your own version of SpaceNet requires a Java Development Kit (JDK) and Apache Maven to manage dependencies.
+Common Integrated Development Environments (IDEs) such as Eclipse often provide these products in a user-friendly tool.

 ## Documentation